oqtane/oqtane.docs/src/pages/manuals/content/page-management.md

 - **Insert**: Specifies the position of the page among its siblings under the selected parent.
 - **Navigation**: Determines if the page should be visible to users with appropriate permissions or hidden from everyone but administrators.
 - **URL Path**: Sets the URL for the page.
 If no path is specified, it defaults to the name.
 - **Redirect**: URL to redirect users if this page is accessed.
-If set, you will need to use the admin dashboard’s [page management feature](../site/page-management.md) to manage this page further.
+If set, you will need to use the admin dashboard's [page management feature](../site/page-management.md) to manage this page further.

 #### Appearance